A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Microphysics Modeling Evaluation

-$F_q$ drives resolution on a combined-$E$ scale, but such a scale is more relevant for monoenergetic peaks than within a WIMP search~\cite{Dahl:2009nta,instruments5010013}.
-The ``recombination fluctuations,'' however, describe variations and co-variations around the means of Equations (3-5).
-These fluctuations are canceled out with a combined-$E$ scale, but constitute one of the key factors for characterization of ER discrimination~\cite{Dobi:2014wza}.
-These are fundamental and do not originate from detector effects~\cite{bib:37,Akerib_2017_EvanP}.
+$F_q$ drives resolution on a combined-$E$ scale, but such a scale is more relevant for monoenergetic peaks than dark matter searches~\cite{Dahl:2009nta,instruments5010013}. ``Recombination fluctuations,'' however, describe the redistribution of $N_{ph}$ and $N_{e-}$ caused by widths paired with the means of Equation~\ref{eqn:3} or \ref{eqn:4}.
+Often conflated with excitation fluctuations (Equation~\ref{eqn:2}), these are all fundamental and do not originate from detector effects~\cite{bib:37,Akerib_2017_EvanP}, and constitute one of the key factors for characterization of ER discrimination~\cite{Dobi:2014wza}.
 Moreover, they are not binomial, despite recombination (or, escape) appearing to be a binary decision.
-Potential explanations for this phenomenon include other energy loss mechanisms, or other variables which break the independence of draws~\cite{AMORUSO2004275,ThomImelBiller,Nygren_2013,Davis:2016reu}.
+Potential explanations for this phenomenon include other energy loss mechanisms, or other effects which break the independence of draws, for instance $\delta$-ray production (as observed at different energies in both Ar and Xe~\cite{AMORUSO2004275,ThomImelBiller}), the statistics of columnar recombination~\cite{Nygren_2013}, and short-lived clustering of Xe dimers~\cite{Davis:2016reu}.

-While it is unclear which explanation is correct, NEST proceeds with a fully empirical approach to simply model what is observed in data; following \cite{Akerib_2017_EvanP,GregRC14} closely, NEST defines the variance in the recombination to be:
+While it is unclear which explanation is correct, NEST proceeds with a fully empirical approach to simply model what is observed in data; following \cite{Akerib_2017_EvanP,GregRC14} closely, NEST defines recombination variance as:

 The $\langle r \rangle (1-\langle r \rangle)N_i$ in $\sigma_r$ follows the binomial expectation of $\sigma_r \propto \sqrt{N_i}$.
-The $\sigma_p$ term leads to $\sigma_r \propto N_i$, as proposed in \cite{Dobi:2014wza}. $\sigma_p$ is a skew Gaussian (on the third line), with an amplitude $A$ depending on $\mathcal{E}$, varying from 0.05-0.1, as needed to simulate the increase in widths of the ER band with higher field~\cite{GregRC14,VelanDiscrim}.
-In NEST versions $<$~2.1, $\sigma_p$ was simulated as a constant, similar in value to $A$, but a constant is inadequate for capturing the full behavior of recombination fluctuations~\cite{Akerib_2017_EvanP}.
+The $\sigma_p$ term leads to $\sigma_r \propto N_i$, as proposed in \cite{Dobi:2014wza}. $\sigma_p$ is a skewed Gaussian (on the second line) with field-dependent amplitude, $A$, varying from 0.05--0.1, as needed to simulate the spectral broadening of ER with higher drift electric field~\cite{GregRC14,VelanDiscrim}.
+In NEST versions $<$~2.1, $\sigma_p$ was simulated as a constant, similar in value to $A$, but this was found to be inadequate for capturing the full behavior of recombination fluctuations~\cite{Akerib_2017_EvanP}.